-The program is taught live and online – this means you can do the course anytime, anywhere.
 You can login and catch the class broadcasted live on Thursday nights or you can watch the recordings from your private desktop whenever you have time to fit it in.
 Yes, that means no childcare costs and you can do the whole course in your PJs!
-You will have lifetime access to the training, so you can do it around your life.
+You will have lifetime access to the training, so you can complete it as it fits into your life.

 Week 1: What is support and why are we here?

-Week 6: Special Circumstances, Fitness & Pelvic Floor Health
+Week 8: Optimal fetal positioning.
+Fitness & Pelvic Floor Health

-Week 10: Science of Infant Sleep, Mental & Physical Healing
+Week 13: Science of Infant Sleep & Mental Wellness

 Great question!
 Yes, you can definitely work this training into your busy life.
 How?
 It is all online and the live sessions are recorded so that you can watch them at your convenience.
 No babysitter needed, not travel time to account for, just you at home, your PJs, and your computer.

 We record everything for you so you sit back, relax, and watch the classes at your own pace.
 Of course we love to have a full group of people in the live classes to ask questions, you can always ask your questions via email or on our private online community.